testUNECE/template/README_StatsCan.md

       3. Decode characters with UTF-8.
 * Define a function `cipher()` to encrypt text using the Caesar Cipher technique.
    * Input
-      1. A sentence, called sentence.
+      1. A sentence, called `sentence`.
-      2. An integer indicates the shift, called shift_value.
+      2. An integer indicates the shift, called `shift_value`.
    * Algorithm
       1. Traverse the given text one character at a time;
       2. Get the ascii representation of the character, then add the shifted value on it;